christophzengerle/AiGen_CAD/README.md

 * **src : str, default=None**
 Source file or folder (takes every .step/.obj file in the directory as input)
 * **dest: str, default="ply_files"**
 Destination folder.
-Is created if doesn't exist.
+Is created if it doesn't exist.
+* **n_points: int, default=8096**
+Number of points to sample for Pointcloud.

 ### CAD, Mesh or Pointcloud (.step/.obj/.ply) to Image/Video (.png/.gif)